Warplane targets Islamist base, hits university in Libya's Benghazi

 But a Reuters reporter at the scene said there was no damage at the building that had been home to the crown prince when Libya was a kingdom before Gaddafi's 1969 coup.

-Instead the warplane fired three rockets at a neighbouring university engineering faculty, said its dean, Nasser al-Aqouri.
+Instead the warplane fired three rockets at a neighboring university engineering faculty, said its dean, Nasser al-Aqouri.

 Two people were wounded, Aqouri said.
 "Thank God, lectures had already finished but there is huge material damage."